-After you have created the lifecycle configuration file, you apply it to a bucket by issuing a PUT Bucket lifecycle request.
+After you have created the lifecycle configuration file, you apply it to a bucket by issuing a PutBucketLifecycleConfiguration request.

-This request applies the lifecycle configuration in the example file to objects in a bucket named 'testbucket'.
+This request applies the lifecycle configuration in the example file to objects in a bucket named testbucket.

 ''' aws s3api --endpoint-url <StorageGRID endpoint> put-bucket-lifecycle-configuration --bucket testbucket --lifecycle-configuration file://bktjson.json '''